 I plump for Head Twister, the pale ale by Athens outfit Noctua.
 Is it the power of suggestion that makes it taste peculiarly of home?
 Served with a tight, creamy head, it’s all Digestive biscuits, elderflower and orange.
 I never thought I’d come to Greece and come across a dead ringer for Hophead.

-I last about 5 minutes outdoors before a chilling breeze sends me indoors.
+I last about 5 minutes outdoors before a chilling breeze sends me back in.
 The sky’s darkening and the air feels charged.
 Sure enough, soon the streets and pavements are overflowing with rainwater and opportunistic street vendors emerge, seemingly from nowhere, flogging umbrellas.

 Good news for Barley Cargo, the specialist beer bar in the centre of the city – it soon fills up.
 But their luck doesn’t last long – a few forks of lightening and growls of thunder later, and the lights go out.
 A piercing alarm beings to ring.
 The proprietor runs back and forth, on the phone, occasionally silencing the alarm, only for it to sound again moments later.